 Complete this statement ONLY if any of the individuals who will be demonstrating the procedure on camera will not be delivering an Introductory Interview Statement.

-Enter name of author who will introduce demonstrator: Demonstrating the procedure will be , a from my laboratory.
+Enter name of author who will introduce demonstrator: Michael J. Galko will introduce the demonstrator.
+Demonstrating the procedure will be Dr. Roger Lopez-Bellido, a research scientist from my laboratory.
 Include additional demonstrators as needed.[1][2].

 INTERVIEW: Author saying the above